Trump defends Kavanaugh nomination, may delay Rosenstein meeting

 Trump scheduled the meeting with Rosenstein to discuss his professional fate – and perhaps the future of the investigation into Russia's election interference in 2016.

-He summoned Rosenstein to the White House on Monday, three days after the New York Times reported that last year the deputy attorney general discussed invoking the 25th Amendment to seek the president's removal from office.
-That meeting ended with Rosenstein still in his role and another meeting scheduled for Thursday.
+Rosenstein was summoned to the White House on Monday, three days after The New York Times reported that the deputy attorney general last year discussed seeking the president's removal from office and proposed wearing a recording device in encounters with the president.
+The Monday meeting ended with Rosenstein still at his post and a commitment for the Thursday meeting with Trump.

-In his capacity at the Department of Justice, Rosenstein also oversees special counsel Robert Mueller's investigation into Russia's interference in the 2016 presidential election on Trump's behalf.
+In his capacity at the Justice Department, Rosenstein also oversees special counsel Robert Mueller's investigation into Russia's interference in the 2016 presidential election.

-Some Democratic lawmakers have accused Trump of seeking Rosenstein's removal as part of a plan to shut down the Russia investigation.
+Some Democratic lawmakers have accused Trump of seeking Rosenstein's removal as part of a plan to shut down the Russia inquiry.

-Trump and his allies have criticized Rosenstein's performance in office, though some supporters have also warned the president not to fire the Justice Department official at this time because of the political fallout.
+Trump and his allies have criticized Rosenstein's performance in office, though some supporters have also warned the president not to fire the Justice Department official now because of the potential political fallout.

 At his U.N. news conference, Trump again criticized the Russia investigation and said he had nothing to do with Russians who sought to influence the 2016 election by hacking Democrats and pushing fake news.

-Questions have swirled around Rosenstein since the New York Times first published a report saying that Rosenstein reportedly suggested wearing a wire to gather evidence of the president's erratic behavior following the dismissal of FBI Director James Comey.
+Questions about Rosenstein tenure have swirled since the Times published its report Friday.

-Rosenstein, who has repeatedly denied the reports, also contemplated pursuing Trump's removal via the 25th amendment in the spring of 2017, according to The Times, when the White House had been plunged into chaos following Comey's firing.
+Rosenstein, who has repeatedly denied the reports, also contemplated pursuing Trump's removal in the spring of 2017, according to the Times, when the White House had been plunged into chaos following Comey's firing.